syhnserkan/Flex-website-design/README.md

 ### Responsive View
 ![View](https://github.com/B1L1S1/Flex-website-design/blob/master/img/flex-2.png)

 #### I used "display:flex" in this project.
-This companent making things easier.
+This companent is making things easier.
 I use flex sometimes.
 #### Apart from these, I used keyframes for image and buttons.
 #### How can I use keyframes ?
 ```